November 19, 2021 | Wrongful Death

 If successful, the at-fault party may have to pay compensation to the plaintiffs out of their own pocket.
 However, it can be challenging to collect money from an at-fault party directly if they do not have substantial assets or a high salary that can be garnished.

 Recovering compensation for a wrongful death claim can take time.
-In general, we will find that cases resolved strictly through insurance settlements result in payouts much quicker than claims that go through the civil wrongful death lawsuit process.
+In general, our wrongful death lawyers in Round Rock will find that cases resolved strictly through insurance settlements result in payouts much quicker than claims that go through the civil wrongful death lawsuit process.
 If a case does go to court, it could take multiple years for family members and the estate to recover compensation.

 However, after a settlement has been agreed upon or after a wrongful death jury conviction against an at-fault party, payment could be forthcoming relatively quickly.
 Again, if there is an insurance carrier that will be covering most or all of the compensation, the payment will come relatively quickly after a settlement or verdict has been reached.
 However, for cases where the damages rise above the insurance policy limits or if there is no insurance, securing money from the assets of the at-fault party could take time, if it happens at all.